-1. Introduction
+1 Introduction

-The introduction of Large Language Models (LLMs) has taken the world by storm, and society's reaction has been anything but unanimous, ranging from humorous amusement to catastrophic fear.
-Among the most prominent LLMs are OpenAI's GPT-3, GPT-3.5, and GPT-4 (ordered oldest to newest).
-GPT-3 and GPT-4 are powerful and flexible models that can be fine-tuned to perform a wide variety of natural language processing tasks, while GPT-3.5 turbo is a variant of the other two, specifically designed to perform well in conversational contexts.
-All three belong to the family of generative pre-trained transformer (GPT) models [1] that are trained on massive amounts of textual data to learn patterns and relationships in text [2,3].
+The introduction of large language models (LLMs) has taken the world by storm, and society's reaction has been anything but unanimous, ranging from humorous amusement to catastrophic fear.
+Among the most prominent LLMs are OpenAI's GPT-3, ChatGPT, and GPT-4 (ordered oldest to newest).
+GPT-3 and GPT-4 are powerful and flexible models that can be fine-tuned to perform a wide variety of natural language processing tasks, while ChatGPT is a variant of the other two specifically designed to perform well in conversational contexts.
+All three belong to the family of the generative pre-trained transformer (GPT) models [50] that are trained on massive amounts of textual data to learn patterns and relationships in text [2,12].
 Their power and versatility for accomplishing a range of tasks with incredible human-like finesse have led to a boom in their popularity in society and among researchers across disciplines.